-SPPARK is a three-week, intensive, pre-law focused academic summer program for rising junior and senior college students interested in law school.
+SPPARK is a three-week, intensive, pre-law focused academic summer program for rising senior college students -- and recent graduates -- interested in law school.

 The program is held at the University of Arkansas School of Law in Fayetteville.
 Students will be immersed in law school culture by living on campus, taking classes with law school faculty and completing reading, writing and oral advocacy assignments similar to those given to first year law students.
 The program also features comprehensive Law School Admissions Test (LSAT) preparation, including live, in-person instruction and individualized online resources.
 Finally, SPPARK students will receive professional development training, network with attorneys and current law students and visit Northwest Arkansas attractions.
 The program focuses on the inclusion of those:

 - from colleges or universities with historical significance to or significant populations of African American, Asian American, Latino and/or American Indian students

 - who are the first generation in their family to attend college

 - from populations historically underrepresented in law school

 SPPARK at the University of Arkansas School of Law will include LSAT preparation, academics, professional development, guest speakers and field trips.

 LSAT preparation will be provided by experienced instructors and will prepare students for maximum effectiveness on the LSAT.

 The academic program will offer skills to help students improve their performance in their undergraduate work across several disciplines.
 Courses offered in previous years include Legal Systems and Process, Legal Issues in Higher Education, Legal Communication and Oral Advocacy, Negotiations, and Constitutional Law.